What is the Indiana Registered Paralegal (IRP) status?

 Are there requirements for maintaining the Indiana Registered Paralegal status?

 To maintain the IRP status, there is a CLE requirement consisting of eighteen (18) hours of substantive CLE, three (3) hours of which is Ethics, over a three (3) year period.
 A minimum of six (6) hours of CLE, of which one (1) hour must be Ethics, is required per year.
+An annual renewal fee of $50 is also required.
+Note: This is in addition to your annual ISBA dues payment.

 Why do I have to be a member of the ISBA for three (3) years before becoming eligible for the Indiana Registered Paralegal status?